edgariscoding/distance-grapher/README.md

 file test/prog3test.csv
 ```

-## 1. Add a node to the graph.
+## 1. Add a edge to the graph.
-The user provides a NAME for a node.
+The user provides a NAME for a edge.

-If the NAME does not exist in the graph, the node is added and acknowledged.
+If the NAME does not exist in the graph, the edge is added and acknowledged.
 If the NAME already exists in the graph, an error message is issued.

 ##### Format:

 ```
-node add <name>
+edge add <name>
 ```
 ##### Example:

 ```
-node add NB
+edge add NB
 ```

 ##### Return: